JashanKishore/jashankishore/README.md

 ### Hey there, I'm Jash 👋🏽

-I'm a 23-year-old developer based in Melbourne, and I thrive on crafting user-friendly digital experiences.
+I'm a 23-year-old developer based in Melbourne, and I love sculpting digital experiences.

 <!--
 **JashanKishore/jashankishore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.